| Using Suboxone While in Sober Living and Recovery Housing

 Like many other prescribed drugs, Suboxone is very beneficial if used correctly for short period(s) with a strict tapering off schedule not exceeding 6 weeks during post detox period, and while in a well monitored sober living or halfway house environment.
 It is the long term use of Suboxone, of which is often encouraged by physicians for monetary gains, that has brought disrepute to its use among the recovering community, and even more so among those living in structured recovery environments.

 We at Structured Living allow use of Suboxone, however only under strict conditions.
 The medication is kept in a lock box and its dosage and quantity closely monitored.
 The resident must agree to strictly abide to the tapering off schedule as approved by a qualified physician, and not exceeding a 6-week period in its entirety.
 Of course ongoing random drug screening is also a condition of use.

 NOTE: In certain instances, when it is deemed necessary by the prescribing physician that the client remain on a Suboxone regimen beyond 6 weeks, we will consider making exceptions on a case by case basis.
 During this time the client will be under strict monitoring as described above, and he or she will also be required to sign a HIPAA confidentiality release that allows us to speak directly with the prescribing physician.

 ♦ ♦ ♦ ♦ ♦

-With regard to our statements above, Structured Living, LLC and The Structured House Organization do not in any way encourage the use of Suboxone in a casual or ongoing manner, or in any manner shown to be contrary to that of the instructions of a qualified physician.
+With regard to our statements above, Structured Living, LLC does not in any way encourage the use of Suboxone in a casual or ongoing manner, or in any manner shown to be contrary to that of the instructions of a qualified physician.
 This opiate based “miracle drug” is estimated to be up to 40-60 percent more potent than morphine and more addicting than heroin, and thus should be taken with great caution and on a short-term basis only.